configcat/docs/website/docs/network-traffic.md

 Affected by the number of feature flags, settings, targeting rules, segments, and the length of their values.

 #### Number of clients connecting to ConfigCat
-Each time a client downloads the `config JSON` it counts as a Network Traffic.
+Every time a client downloads the config JSON, it contributes to the overall Network Traffic.

 #### Frequency of changes in the `config JSON`
 The `config JSON` is cached on the ConfigCat CDN.
 If there is no change the ConfigCat CDN will reply with a `304 Not Modified` response.
 If there is a change the ConfigCat CDN will reply with a `200 OK` response and the new `config JSON` will be downloaded.